shay-sommerfield/shay-sommerfield.github.io/_posts/2022-05-08-Beer-tasting.md

 ## What we would change
 The beers got warm pretty quickly, so either cooling them somehow or having a cold version anonymized and ready would be important.

-This taste test is exactly that a *taste* test.
-Because of that, one friend and I found we had a preference for Miller High Life while doing small tastes during the test, but did not enjoy drinking a whole beer.
+This taste test is exactly that, a *taste* test.
+Because of this, one friend and I found we had a preference for Miller High Life while doing small tastes during the test, but did not enjoy drinking a whole beer.
+So it should be noted that small tastes might not be a perfect indicator of beer preference.